-- You must have two version 12.0 or later Adaptive Servers configured for failover. - Only changes that were committed to the database before failover are retained when the client fails over. - You must set the REQUEST_HA_SESSION jConnect connection property to true.
-See "Setting connection properties" on page 10. - jConnect event notification does not work when failover occurs.
-See "Using event notification" on page 74. - Close all statements when they are no longer used. jConnect stores information on statements to enable failover.
+- You must have two Adaptive Servers configured for failover. - Only changes that were committed to the database before failover are retained when the client fails over. - You must set the REQUEST_HA_SESSION jConnect connection property to "true" (see "Connection properties" on page 10). - jConnect event notification does not work when failover occurs.
+See "Using event notification" on page 82. - Close all statements when they are no longer used. jConnect stores information on statements to enable failover.
 Unclosed statements result in memory leaks.